In this day and age we seem to have forgotten the importance of heroes.

 Certainly we are all human, and subject to failure, but we are also capable of great good, and even sanctity.
 If to be a saint means to practice virtue to a heroic degree, should we not be feeding our children with stories of the lives of the saints, and other examples of robust Catholic manhood?

-My wife and I have been blessed with three wonderful children, the youngest of whom will not be in her teens much longer.
+My wife and I have been blessed with three wonderful children.
 I am happy to report that none of them have ever gone through the angst of adolescence or periods of rebellion that we as parents are taught to believe are only natural stages in a child’s development.
 They are all loving children, whose lives are directed toward a higher purpose or calling that makes them content with their lives.
-Already they understand the meaning of life, and are not floundering around in the errors and misconceptions shared by so many of their peers.
+They understand the meaning of life, and are not floundering around in the errors and misconceptions shared by so many of their peers.
+It was for them that I wrote "Learning to Love God," a beautifully illustrated book for reading to small children presenting the great goodness of God to them so that they may love and understand Him from their youth, simply because He is worthy of all love.

 As much as I might like to take the credit for such success, it is only fair to say that I owe much of the accomplishment to the legions of knights and hundreds of saints whose lives my wife and I have related to them over the years.
 Spoken of often in daily conversation, these heroes have become like family friends whose struggles and achievements are well known and praised.